Mittag! (@ Cafe Mengin) http://4sq.com/cubrlX 7 hrs ago

 does the original Akismet Plugin works for you?
 This plugin for SK2 ist heavily based on that code and shouldn’t behave any different.

-If it is a real problem that the code uses the fsockopen() function, I’ll have a look at it and try to “fix this” Wink
+If it is a real problem that the code uses the fsockopen() function, I’ll have a look at it and try to „fix this“ ;-)

 No, it doesn’t [the original kismet plugin does not work for me].
 I didn’t even get to input the API code, it “hanged” when I clicked the link to get to the kismet setup page in the plugins manager and then was given a connection error, most of the time it was a “connection timed out” error.
 That’s why I found this plugin, because I thought it was faulty coding within the kismet plugin that my webhost settings did not agree with.
 I guess it is with kismet in general or my webhost just doesn’t like me =P